Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 }
 ```

 How can a CPU write to the GPU-allocated buffer so that all values are received correctly?
 The biggest problem is always alignment.
 If the first member of the UBO structure were `vec3`, what would be the byte offset of the second member?
 In OpenGL, this type of problem [leads to a huge headache](https://www.khronos.org/opengl/wiki/Interface_Block_(GLSL)#Memory_layout).
 I recommend always rounding up values to `vec4` (instead of `vec3`).
 At the very least, make sure that if you have members of type `float`, they are declared in groups of 4.
 I've also had a few issues with mixing in random `int`s between other fields.
-You can [preview uniform values in RenderDoc](/blog/debugging-vulkan-using-renderdoc/).
+You can <CrossPostLink permalink="/blog/debugging-vulkan-using-renderdoc/" paragraph="Debugging shader in RenderDoc">preview uniform values in RenderDoc</CrossPostLink>.